 Little did I know as a kid listening to Elton John in the early and mid-70s that I was getting a master class in melody writing, arrangement and piano.

-Very powerful storytelling, combining music with visuals to show everyone on the bus growing closer in the span of 3 minutes from singing together … it makes me both smile and tear up every time I watch it.
+That’s very powerful storytelling, combining music with visuals to show everyone on the bus growing closer in the span of 3 minutes just from singing together … it makes me both smile and tear up every time I watch it.

 Rick Beato gives a music expert’s opinion on What Makes This Song Great.